-Cocaine is a stimulant drug that increases levels of dopamine in your brain circuit which controls movement and reward.
+Cocaine is a stimulant drug that increases dopamine levels in a part of your brain that controls movement and reward.
 The surge of dopamine in your brain’s reward pathway causes an intense rush of pleasure known as a ‘high’.
-Excess dopamine in your system can permanently change how your brain works and this is why addiction is classified as a chronic disease.
+Changes in brain chemistry from repeated use of cocaine can be permanent and result in substance use disorder.

-Dopamine should recycle back in the cell that released it and then shut off the signal between nerve cells.
-However, cocaine prevents dopamine from being recycled and thi*s causes large amounts of dopamine to build up in the space between two nerve cells.
-Eventually, this stops normal communication between the cells.
+Dopamine should recycle back in the cells that released it and then shut off the signal between nerve cells.
+However, cocaine prevents dopamine from being recycled and causes large amounts of dopamine to build up in the spaces between nerve cells.
+Eventually, this stops regular communication between the cells.

-If you continue to use cocaine and start to use it in larger doses, your brain’s reward circuit has to adapt to make the neurons less sensitive to the drug.
-Over time, your brain becomes tolerant of the drug so you need stronger and more frequent doses to get the same high you did in the beginning.
+If you continue to use cocaine or start to use it in larger doses, your brain’s reward circuit has to adapt to make the neurons less sensitive to the drug.
+Over time, your brain becomes tolerant of the drug, so you need more potent and more frequent doses to get the same high you did in the beginning.

 What is cocaine withdrawal?

-The euphoric ‘high’ of cocaine happens almost immediately and disappears in anything from a few minutes to an hour.
+The euphoric ‘high’ of cocaine happens almost immediately and disappears in a few minutes or an hour.
 It all depends on whether you are injecting or snorting cocaine.

-Heavy cocaine users can go from the physical and emotional high to crushing depression, anxiety, aggression and agitation.
-This is known as the “crash” when the cocaine effect wears off.
-The up-and-down effects of cocaine on your neural system is what leads to severe psychological and emotional dependence on the drug.
+Heavy cocaine users can go from the physical and emotional high to crushing depression, anxiety, aggression and agitation, known as “crashing”.
+The up-and-down effect of cocaine leads to severe psychological and emotional dependence on the drug.

-If you stop using cocaine, you’ll experience strong and uncomfortable withdrawal symptoms.
-Often cocaine withdrawal is so brutal, the person gives into their craving for the substance.
+If you stop using cocaine, you’ll experience uncomfortable withdrawal symptoms.
+Often cocaine withdrawal is so brutal, the person gives in to their craving for the substance.